Murdervan/Windows-app-remover/README.md

 Portable (USB-ready)

 See system spec (good for sale of your pc)
-- It can permanently delete files and also securely erase previously deleted ones it does not delete existing files—only traces of files that have already been deleted already.
+- It can permanently delete files and also securely erase previously deleted ones.
+- It does not delete existing files ONLY traces of files that have already been deleted already.

 ### Notes